tc39/proposal-import-attributes/README.md

 ### Are there cross-environment concerns?

 Absolutely.
 This proposal is not attempting to standardize the specific `type`s a host will be allowed to support.
-It will be up to each runtime to decide which `type`s to support, as well as how to handle the the case of an unsupported module `type` being imported.
+It will be up to each host environment to decide which `type`s to support, as well as how to handle the the case of an unsupported module `type` being imported.

 Module specifiers are an example of prior art for this type of decision making.
 It is left up to the host how to resolve a module specifier into a URL that will eventually be loaded.

 Independent of the potential cross-environment concerns it is not a problem that is specific to an in band solution.
-An out of band solution would also suffer from the risk of inconsistent implementation or support across runtimes.
+An out of band solution would also suffer from the risk of inconsistent implementation or support across host environments.

 The topic of attribute divergence is further discussed in  [#34](https://github.com/tc39/proposal-module-attributes/issues/34).